liamhays/rk3566-mcu/rk3566_mcu_notes.md

 specification?
 Probably not, since it can be used by other peripherals, but it still works fine for the SCR1.

-I have looked through the kernel sources and have found no use of `SYSTEM_SRAM`, even though it reads non-zero values from Linux.
-The data is also consistent across boots, and my theory right now is that `SYSTEM_SRAM` is used by the boot blob that configures the DDR RAM.
-I have trampled on `SYSTEM_SRAM` from Linux many times with seemingly no ill effects.
-Note also that the RK3566 has 8KB of `PMU_SRAM` which has "secure access only".
-I haven't touched this and I don't think there's much reason to.
+According to page 14 of the TRM, `SYSTEM_SRAM` is used for the initialization blob that sets up the chip.
+This explains why it always reads the same value from Linux.
+Furthermore, Linux does not use this block of memory, so you're free to use it for the MCU.

 ## MCU interrupts
 The SCR1 core has a 16-line "Integrated Programmable Interrupt